jmartinburgo/jmartinburgo/README.md

-## Hi there 👋, I'm Juan Martin Burgo Mangiantini 👨‍💻
+## Hi, I'm Juan Martin Burgo Mangiantini
-### A passionate Data Analyst from Ushuaia, Argentina
+### A passionate Data Analyst from Cordoba, Argentina.
 - 🔭 I’m currently working as a Data Analyst - Data Scientist at [Market One    ](https://marketone.co/en/)
 - 💬 Ask me about **Power BI, Machine Learning, Deep Learning**
 - 📫 You can reach me at **jmartinburgo@hotmail.com**